HoloInnovation/HoloRenault/README.md

 :warning: **Check HoloToolkit on GitHub for Unity version compatibility.**

-*You will find a solid base of tutorials at the [Windows Mixed Reality Academy](https://docs.microsoft.com/en-us/windows/mixed-reality/academy) to get you started.*
+*You will find tutorials at the [Windows Mixed Reality Academy](https://docs.microsoft.com/en-us/windows/mixed-reality/academy) to get you started.*

 ## Functionalities
 ### Mapping the environment